sustrik/libdill/man/mrecv.md

 # DESCRIPTION

 This function receives message from a socket.
-It is a blocking operation that unblocks only after entire message is received.
-There is no such thing as partial receive.
-Either entire message is received or no message at all.
+It is a blockingoperation that unblocks only after entire message is received.There is no such thing as partial receive.
+Either entire messageis received or no message at all.

 **s**: The socket.